John Cody: Relationship with the Black Community

 Cody butted heads with Fr George Clements for similar reasons, as local Black Catholics sought more Black representation in the local pastorate, especially at Black parishes.
 Cody circumvented requests for Clements to be named pastor of his parish by placing a different Black priest as pastor there, a pastorally inexperienced Fr Rollins Lambert.
 He thought he would appease the community since he appointed a Black priest, but they were frustrated with an explicit attempt to avoid appointing a well known Black activist.
 A series of racially-charged town hall meetings that followed eventually resulted in Fr Lambert opposing Cody's leadership—agreeing with Clements and others that he was a (perhaps unintentional) "racist"—and requesting for Clements to be made pastor.
 Cody eventually conceded.

 The desire for (and often "ask questions later" nature of) inculturation by these same Black Catholics also aggravated Cody, who opposed many of the desired (and sometimes brazenly implemented) changes.
 In one instance, Clements replaced a statue at his parish of St Anthony of Padua with an altar to Martin Luther King Jr., which Clements attempted to justify by using the concept of popular acclaim.
 Cody did not budge and threatened to withdraw archdiocesan funds from the parish if the St Anthony statue was not returned to its place.
 Clements, a close friend of many Black Panthers (including Fred Hampton, his personal mentee), informed Cody he would have to come do it himself, but that he (Clements) would not be able to protect him if he did so.
 The statue remained elsewhere.
 Eventually Cody did withdraw financial support from Clements' parish and they operated for a time via fundraisers and special appeals.

+Civil rights and the FBI

+The Federal Bureau of Investigation maintained a file on Cody, due to his prominence in Chicago during the civil rights movement.
+The FBI, which worked to surveil and subvert various aspects of the movement, interviewed Cody on at least one occasion.
+The resulting file noted Cody's opposition to some priests in his archdiocese because of their strong advocacy on African-American issues, and the file also notes Cody's low opinion of Martin Luther King Jr., who had visited Cody some years prior.

 Later life and death

 The opposition to Cody's leadership waned as his health declined in the early 1980s.
 He was succeeded in the summer of 1982 by the markedly progressive Joseph Bernardin.
-Cody died that year at the age of 74 and was interred in the Bishops' Mausoleum at Mount Carmel Cemetery (Hillside, Illinois).
+Cody died of a heart attack that year at the age of 74 and was interred in the Bishops' Mausoleum at Mount Carmel Cemetery in Hillside, Illinois.